angrybacon/doomsday-wiki/markdown/articles/2019/01/14/scg-worcester-classic.md

 ---
 authors: d8dk32
----

-# Stages of Grief - Doomsday at the SCG Worcester Classic
+title: Stages of Grief - Doomsday at the SCG Worcester Classic
 ---

 When Gitaxian Probe was banned, Doomsday, barely clinging to life after losing